What is it and how does it work?

 If you wish to use a different headphone that will be fine, as long as it is of good quality.
 The most important factor is that they are comfortable and convenient enough that you will use them.
 If your head phones cause you any pain or discomfort, try another model.

 Most headphones are adequate for the therapy to work.
 Sound Therapy International sells a range of different models including high quality mini ear buds, light weight headband style or the full sized studio models.
 In our promotional photos we show a variety of different models as any of them are suitable.

 However, it is true that a better headphone will produce a better therapeutic result.
 We do not recommend using a very cheap model from a ‘remainders’ store.
+The earphones that came with your mobile phone or standard personal music player will not be suitable for Sound Therapy.
 Most reasonable headphones will cost at least $30.00 or more.
 It is also true that the more you spend, the better quality you get, and better brands generally produce better sound.
 The brand we recommend is Sennheiser.
 Check our website for our favourite headphone models or talk to your personal Sound Therapy Consultant.

 Q: Why do you offer advanced programs if most of the benefits of the program can be obtained from the Listening Foundation Program?